22 Aug 2019 • BLOG - News

 - A CNAME record for www.mydomain.com pointing to mydomain.com;

-The CNAME has some restrictions, however.
+However, the CNAME has some restrictions.

-A few common uses of CNAME records are:
+Some common uses of CNAME records are:

-How you can customize a return-path with Mailjet
+How you can customize your return-path

 Setting up the CNAME